Geometry in Active Learning for Binary and Multi-class Image Segmentation: Conclusion

 \section{Conclusion}

-In this paper we introduced an approach to exploiting the geometric priors inherent to images to increase the effectiveness of Active Learning for segmentation purposes.
-We introduced entropy-based AL methods for multi-class classification that demonstrate empirical dominance over such a measure of uncertainty as Total entropy and they allow for an elegant combination with geometric uncertainty for segmentation tasks.
-For 2D images, it relies on an approach to uncertainty sampling that accounts not only for the uncertainty of the prediction at a specific location but also in its neighborhood.
-For 3D image stacks, it adds to this the ability to automatically select a planar patch in which manual annotation is easy to do.
+In this paper we introduced an approach to exploit image geometry priors to increase the effectiveness of AL in image segmentation application.
+We propose entropy-based uncertainty measures for multi-class classification that can be combined with geometric priors in a principled way.
+In the segmentation of \num{2}D and \num{3}D images, our approach leverages the uncertainty information on the prediction at an image patch and at its neighbours.
+For \num{3}D image stacks, it adds an ability to select a \num{2}D planar patch where annotations are easier to perform.
+We demonstrate the effectiveness of our approach on several datasets featuring MRI, EM, and natural images and both for foreground-background and multi-class segmentation.

+We conclude that intuitions about geometrical properties of images are useful to answer the question {\em ``What data to annotate?''} in image segmentation.
+Besides, by reducing the annotation task from cumbersome \num{3}D annotations to \num{2}D annotations, we provide one possible answer to the question {\em ``How to annotate data?''}.
+Moreover, we observe that addressing these two questions jointly can bring additional benefits to the annotation method.
+Finally, we notice that the human intuitions may not always result in a desirable behaviour.

-We demonstrated the efficiency of our approach on several datasets featuring MRI, EM, and natural images and both for foreground-background and multi-class segmentation.
-In future work, we will strive to replace the heuristics we have introduced by AL strategies that are themselves learned.
+Our hand-crafted annotation strategy brings us impressive cost savings in image segmentation.
+Yet, we realise that it would be impossible to design a selection strategy for every new problem at hand.
+Besides, our last experiment shows that not all human intuitions perform as expected.
+To overcome these limitation and systematically search in the space of possible strategies, in future work, we will strive to replace the heuristics we have introduced by AL strategies that are themselves learned and take into account image priors in annotation process.